 10. Why are there some inconsistencies in your application?

-Wagner says oftentimes when someone's applying for an apartment they'll have an assistant fill out their application.
-"It's a good idea to read through the application before you come to the interview to make sure that everything looks legit and be prepared to answer any questions you think it may have elicited."
+Wagner says some buyers will have an assistant fill out their application for them and that might introduce inconsistencies.
+So to head this off, "it's a good idea to read through the application before you come to the interview to make sure that everything looks legit and be prepared to answer any questions you think it may have elicited," he says.

-Usually some financials questions arise, like how much money a person has, especially if their assets are a combination of several business and maybe even a trust.
+Usually, some financials questions arise, like how much money a person has, especially if their assets are a combination of several business and or a trust.

-"If, say, you receive $60,000 a year from a trust, be sure to explain that that trust allows you to invade the principal if that's how you're planning on paying for the apartment."
+"If, say, you receive $60,000 a year from a trust, be sure to explain that that trust allows you to invade the principal if that's how you're planning on paying for the apartment," Wagner says.